BernardoDeLaPlaz/docs/docs/arch/one_touch_urbit.md

 messages in Unix.
 They are simple text screens, which may contain URLs and buttons to dismiss them.
 Alerts are might be used for things
 like:

 	* "This is your third login.
 We hope you're loving urbit.
 Click <here> to give us feedback or ask us questions."
 	* "The Google data breach does not affect you - thanks for using Urbit!"
 	* "Due to the west coast Earthquake, ops has relocated your urbit to US/East"
 	* "Your credit card has expired.
 Click <here> to update it."
 	* "Your urbit is almost out of space.
 Click <here> to select a plan with more storage."

+Alerts recorded in a database,

+The Alerter has the following capabilities:

+	* a-1: accept and store a new alert for an individual or for  every individual in a geographic zone
+	* a-2: inject that event into an urbit, wait for confirmation that it is received and stored, and then note in its own database that the message was delivered
+	* a-3: wait for information that an event has been dismissed by a customer,

 The Querier is a tool that lets admins inspect the system.
 It is accessed via the admin-facing web app.
 It can deliver statistics such